CME Group sues to freeze CFTC swap reporting rules

-NEW YORK, Nov 8 (Reuters) - Exchange operator CME Group asked a U.S. court on Thursday to prevent the chief U.S. derivatives regulator from enforcing swap reporting rules passed after the 2008 financial crisis.
+NEW YORK (Reuters) - Exchange operator CME Group asked a U.S. court on Thursday to prevent the chief U.S. derivatives regulator from enforcing swap reporting rules passed after the 2008 financial crisis.

 Thursday’s lawsuit, filed in federal court in Washington D.C., is the third industry challenge to the Commodity Futures Trading Commission (CFTC) in its history.

-In the lawsuit, CME asks that a judge issue an injunction that would prevent the CFTC from enforcing the rules against the exchange when they come into effect for it on Nov.
-13.
+In the lawsuit, CME asks that a judge issue an injunction to prevent the CFTC from enforcing the rules against the exchange when they come into effect for it on November 13.

-By adopting the rules, “the CFTC acted in a manner that was arbitrary and capricious and otherwise not in accordance with law”, the lawsuit said.
+By adopting the rules without “the benefit of an adequate cost-benefit analysis,” CME said in the lawsuit, “the CFTC acted in a manner that was arbitrary and capricious and otherwise not in accordance with law”.

 CME, specifically, is challenging the requirement that exchanges make available non public reports of cleared swap transactions to new CFTC-registered entities called “swap data repositories” (SDRs) which would in turn make the swap data available to the CFTC.